vignettes/articles/vo_baseline_monitoring.Rmd

 hard_coral_plot

-Finally, we can make some visual changes, like updating the theme, removing the site names (we care more about the distribution than which site they correspond to for this plot), adding axis labels for every 10%, cleaning up labels, and some other fiddly bits to create a beautiful plot!
+Finally, we can make some visual changes, like updating the theme, removing the site names; we care more about the distribution than which site they correspond to (which is too small to read anyways!) for this plot, adding axis labels for every 10%, cleaning up labels, and some other fiddly bits to create a beautiful plot!

 hard_coral_plot <- hard_coral_plot +